Reception Admission Sept 2019

-Brandlehow is a mainstream community primary school, which currently has just over 360 children ages 3-11.
+Brandlehow is a mainstream community primary school, which currently has 375 children ages 3-11.
 It is a listed building, by the renowned architect Ernő Goldfinger, which makes planning and development complicated but gives us the benefit of a very special building!
 There are 12 permanent rooms for classroom space (Nursery to Year 6) and 3 temporary rooms; 1 of these is due to be removed imminently and 2 have temporary planning permission for 3 year period from August 2016.

 13 rooms are currently set up as classrooms.
 1 hall and 1 classroom have full timetables of sport, music, specialised teaching.

 3 Playgrounds for outdoor play and Willow for indoor playtime activities.

-Nursery/Reception play together; Year 1 play alone or with Year 2; Years 2-6 have staggered playtimes in the main playground
+Nursery/Reception play together; Year 1 play in thier own playground or with Year 2; Years 2-6 have staggered playtimes in the main playground

 Brandlehow’s Community and Diversity are its strengths…